scrabbletank/farhome-rules/dmsguide.md

 - **AP Cost:** 5
 - **Range:** 7

 When standing next to a tree you may magically enter the tree.
-While inside the tree you are untargetable by effects that do not target the ethereal plane.
+While inside the tree you are un-targetable by effects that do not target the ethereal plane.
 At the start of your next turn you appear beside a tree within range.

 #### Emblem of Leona
 *Wondrous Item*